ShailinXia/ShailinXia/README.md

 #### :scroll: My plan in the furture:
 - :lollipop: Learn English every day
 - :pencil2: Write academic paper
-- :see_no_evil: Grasp new programming skill
+- :see_no_evil: Grasp new programming skills
 - ✔️ Check a `Pull Request` at least
 - 🏸 Keep fit at any time